ferortega/cf4j/readme.md

 * Ahn, H. J. (2008).
 A new similarity measure for collaborative filtering to alleviate the new user cold-starting problem, Information Sciences, 178, 37-51 (`MetricPIP` class).
 * Bobadilla, J., Ortega, F., &amp; Hernando, A. (2012).
 A collaborative filtering similarity measure based on singularities, Information Processing and Management, 48 (2), 204-217 (`MetricSingularities` class).

-To find neighbors, an efficient method sort method has been included in the `Neighbors` class.
+To find neighbors, an efficient sort method has been included in the `Neighbors` class.

 To compute predictions, different aggregation approaches has been coded: